jorritfolmer/TA-dmarc/README.md

 DMARC XML aggregate reports can be validated against the DMARC RUA XML schema definition (XSD).
-This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as a new event field in Splunk `vendor_vendor_rua_xsd_validation`.
+This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as new event fields in Splunk:

-In practice this validation cannot be used to reject aggregate reports because real ones from Google or Splunk fail XSD validation regularly because of non-standard fields.
+- `vendor_vendor_rua_xsd_validation`: success or failure
+- `vendor_vendor_rua_xsd_validation_error`": validation error text, e.g:
+  > Element 'sp': [facet 'enumeration'] The value '' is not an element of the set {'none', 'quarantine', 'reject'}., line 19

 ## DMARC aggregate reports